-In a few instances, a single course has been approved as satisfying more than one of the area requirements for the Liberal Arts (AA) degree.
-However, students completing such a course may only receive credit toward one area requirement.
-They will be offered their choice of which requirement is satisfied and will be expected to fulfill the other requirement(s) with other courses.
+In a few instances, a single course has been approved as satisfying more than one General Education requirement.
+However, students completing such a course may only receive credit toward one General Education requirement.
+They may select which requirement is satisfied and will be expected to fulfill the other requirement(s) with other courses.
 (Policy Haw 5.607)